wp-plugins/toznyauth/readme.txt

 == Changelog ==

+= 1.1.1 =
+ * Added styles folder for moving inline and embedded CSS into separate CSS files.

 = 1.1.0 =
  * Changed license of included Realm and User SDK files to GPLv2.
  * Updated included Realm and User SDK classes to use wp_remote_get() instead of file_get_contents().